Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Conclusion

 \section{Conclusion}

 We propose Plan-Guide Enhanced Reasoning with Group Relative Policy Optimization (\alg), which integrates high-level planning with fine-grained reasoning to alleviate the lack of global planning in traditional CoT reasoning.
-Experimental results show that \alg achieves stable and significant improvements across multiple mathematical reasoning benchmarks and model scales, validating its effectiveness and generalizability.
+Experimental results show that \alg achieves significant improvements across multiple mathematical reasoning benchmarks and model scales, validating its effectiveness and generalization.